morse-simulator/morse/doc/morse/user/robots/pioneer3dx.rst

 ``Rigid Body`` physics, so that they can also have collisions with nearby objects.

 It has two differential drive wheels, and an additional caster wheel for stability.
+Since the wheels of this robot use the ``Rigid Body`` physics, it must be controlled with the :doc:`v_omega_diff_drive
+<../actuators/v_omega_diff_drive>` actuator.

 .. warning::
   Because of the physics constraints used in this robot, its wheels must NOT be